andi00123456/dan7.github.io/_pages/about.md

 Besides academic work, I am big fan of FPV drone flight, cook tasty food, hiking, making dessert and reading.

 ## News
+**January 2023:** My three papers used millimeter-wave radar to do soil carbon content, and Li-Po battery SOC sensing is published online.
+Another one is Digital Twin think in IoLT.
+Please refer to the publication site for the link!
 **November 2022:** I passed my Qualifying Examination with a unanimous pass from the Ph.D. committees, I am a PhD candidate now!

 ## Publications